NajlaHamdan/NajlaHamdan/README.md

 ### Hi  👋 I am Najla
 #### Full Stack developer
 ## About me
-Recent honor graduate from Information technology , published my graduation project on IJOE jornal , with experience in web development for 3 months in business and research development company and trainee for 3 months at Tuwaiq programming camp currentl a full Stack developer in Thaka and technology for cybersecurity services .
+Recent honor graduate from Information technology , published my graduation project on IJOE jornal , with experience in web development for 3 months in business and research development company and trainee for 3 months at Tuwaiq programming camp currently a full Stack developer in Thaka and technology for cybersecurity services .
 <!--
 **NajlaHamdan/NajlaHamdan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.